nationalarchives/ds-caselaw-frontend-prototype/README.md

 ## Versioning

-Iterations of the flow will be described in this `README.md` file with an explanation of how and why it differs from its predecessor.
-Each flow iteration will also be available as a PDF and as an XML version that can be opened for editing on [app.diagrams.net](https://app.diagrams.net).
+Iterations of the flow will are described under headings in this `README.md`.
+For each there is an explanation of how and why it differs from its predecessor.
+Each flow iteration is also available as a PDF and as an XML version that can be opened for editing on [app.diagrams.net](https://app.diagrams.net).
+Where available, wireframes in `.png` are also provided.

 All of the relevant information can be found under the corresponding heading.